gnzlbg/jemallocator/jemalloc-sys/README.md

 * `JEMALLOC_SYS_WITH_MALLOC_CONF=<malloc_conf>`: Embed `<malloc_conf>` as a
-  run-time options string that is processed prior to the `malloc_conf` global variable, the `/etc/malloc.conf` symlink, and the `MALLOC_CONF` environment variable.
+  run-time options string that is processed prior to the `malloc_conf` global variable, the `/etc/malloc.conf` symlink, and the `MALLOC_CONF` environment variable (note: this variable might be prefixed as `_RJEM_MALLOC_CONF`).
 For example, to change the default decay time to 30 seconds:

   ```
   JEMALLOC_SYS_WITH_MALLOC_CONF=decay_ms:30000